koryeone/koryeone/README.md

 <hr>

 <b><img src="https://barbara.crd.co/assets/images/gallery15/e504d2bd.gif"> DNI</b> if you fit <a href="https://listography.com/dni">basic dni</a> or if you are antirecovery. other than that I just hide if I don't like you for whatever reason.
 I unhide and rehide on impulse dont worry about it 👍
-I will say that <b>pokepasta skins will get hidden on sight</b> (unless we're already friends) though. most of you guys are annoying af sorry not sorry

 <i><b>isshushippers/ferriswheelshippers get out of my house hilbert and hilda are 14 during black and white thx xoxo</b></i>